 Claudia Peina made this antler corn maiden.
 2.5 inches tall and $260.
 The elk antler Pueblo maidens were carved by Troy Sice.
 3 inches tall and $375.
 The bear at right, who is clearly ready for a night on the town, was carved of an unusual piece of sodalite.
 Eddington Hannaweeke made good use of the pinkish inclusion in the stone.
 2 1/8 inch tall and $125.

 On the left is a marble bird by Elroy Pablito, 2.75 inches and $36.
 Next is magnesite badger by Cameron Kallestewa.
 2.75 inches and $45.
-Last is a big mouth bass made of Picasso marble by Bernard Laselute.
+ON HOLD Last is a big mouth bass made of Picasso marble by Bernard Laselute.
 Just under 1.5 inches and $50.

 The white marble bear was made by Gilbert Lonjose.
 2.25 inches and $36.
-A white mouse made of serpentine by Mike Coble Just under 2.5 inches and $45.
+ON HOLD A white mouse made of serpentine by Mike Coble Just under 2.5 inches and $45.
 A badger made of spiny oyster shell by Daphne Quam.
 2.5 inches and $48.
 Two googly eyed frogs on a leaf by Jonathan Natewa.
 The leaf is 4 inches long. $60.

 A small bear pair made by Ed Lementino out of picasso marble.
 1.25 inches and $32.
 Two views of a natural turquoise frog by Brian Yatsattie.
 Just under 2 inches long and $120.